holisticnetworking/title-to-terms/readme.txt

 * 4.0 ~ Changed name to Titles to Terms Ultimate, reflecting newly updated code.
 	~ T2TU now allows one taxonomy per post type to be auto-populated by title-generated terms.
 	~ User-selectable taxonomy for each post type registered to WordPress, and each taxonomy registered to that post type.

+== Upgrade Notice ==

+= 4.0 =
+Significant improvements to the flexibility of this plugin, which can now be used on any public post type and taxonomy.

 == Acknowledgements ==